Should I Sell My Stuff or Move It With Me? Decide in 5 Steps

 5. Examine the Costs

-Once you have your stuff sorted into categories and you’ve weeded out the stuff you aren’t keeping, it’s time to call some rental companies.
+Once you have your stuff sorted into categories and you’ve weeded out the items you aren’t keeping, it’s time to call some moving truck rental companies.
 Ask for the price difference between various truck sizes.

 Then, make a list of how much it would cost to replace everything you’d leave behind.
 Try to be realistic; don’t forget extra expenses like delivery or installation.
 Search Craigslist in your destination city to see what you’d likely pay for a used dresser, or look at the average cost of those items at places like Ikea if you’re looking for new on a budget.